tx-stripe/images/Z instructions.md

 Do not create users or orders table in my database.
 Instead rely on the sync stripe customers and charges table.

-Keep the app as simple as possible.
-We need to finish building this within 5 minutes.
+Keep the app simple but extremely good looking, Just a single page displaying my products.

 No admin view.
-Just a single page displaying my products.

 When you are creating products in Stripe, be sure add the raw image url from Replit for the uploaded image so they are available in the Stripe dashboard.